hyperhq/docs.hyper.sh-hyper/GettingStarted/deploy_a_sample_app.md

 	$ hyper pull hummingbird
 	$ hyper pull mysql

-The command will pull the Hummingbird image from Docker Hub to HyperServe cloud.
+The command will pull the Hummingbird image from Docker Hub to Hyper_ cloud.

 ### 2. Allocate a floating IP